langchain-ai/langchainjs/docs/docs/modules/chains/question_answering.md

 # Question Answering Chain

-A question answering chain takes as input documents and a question and then uses the language model to answer that question given the relevant documents.
+The question answering chain receives both documents and a question as input.
+It then utilizes the language model to provide an answer to the question based on the relevant documents.

 ```typescript
 import { OpenAI } from "langchain/llms";